puppetlabs/puppetlabs-mysql/README.md

 `create_root_my_cnf` allows creation of `/root/.my.cnf` independently of `create_root_user`.
 This can be used for a cluster setup with Galera where you want `/root/.my.cnf` to exist on all nodes.

+#####  `root_user`

+The MySQL root user.
+Defaults to 'root'.
+Puppet attempts to set the root user and update `/root/.my.cnf` with it.

 #####  `root_password`

 The MySQL root password.
 Puppet attempts to set the root password and update `/root/.my.cnf` with it.

 This is required if `create_root_user` or `create_root_my_cnf` are 'true'.
 If `root_password` is 'UNSET', then `create_root_user` and `create_root_my_cnf` are assumed to be false --- that is, the MySQL root user and `/root/.my.cnf` are not created.

 Password changes are supported; however, the old password must be set in `/root/.my.cnf`.
 Effectively, Puppet uses the old password, configured in `/root/my.cnf`, to set the new password in MySQL, and then updates `/root/.my.cnf` with the new password.

 ##### `old_root_password`